-Step 1.
-If the grievance is not resolved in the preliminary procedure, the employee shall have ten (10) calendar days to notify the Union Grievance Committee, in which case it shall be settled in the following manner: The Union Grievance Committee, upon receiving a written and signed petition, shall determine within ten (10) calendar days if a grievance exists.
-If in their opinion no grievance exists, no further action is necessary.
-If a grievance does exist, they shall, with or without the physical presence of the aggrieved employee, present the grievance to the Fire Chief in writing within fifteen (15) calendar days who shall attempt to resolve it within fifteen (15) calendar days after it has been presented to him/her.
-The written grievance shall include a statement including the specific Article(s) or Section(s) of the Agreement allegedly violated, the specific facts, and specific remedy sought.

 Step 2.
-If the employee or employees are not satisfied with the response of the Fire Chief, such employees or Union representatives within fifteen (15) calendar days of receipt of the Fire Chiefs response may present the written grievance to the Mayor or their designee, together with all pertinent materials.
-The Mayor or their designee shall attempt to resolve the grievance within fifteen (15) calendar days.
+If the grievance is not resolved in step 1, the employee, group of employees, or the Union may present it to the Union Grievance Committee within ten (10) calendar days of receipt of the supervisor's response to the grievance.
+Upon receiving a written and signed petition, the Union Grievance Committee shall determine within twenty (20) calendar days if a grievance exists.
+If a grievance exists, the Union Grievance Committee, with or without the physical presence of the aggrieved employee(s), will present the grievance to the Fire Chief, who shall attempt to resolve it within twenty (20) calendar days after it has been presented to him/her.
+No further action is required if the Union Grievance Committee determines no grievance exists in this step.

 Step 3.
+If the Union Grievance Committee is not satisfied with the Fire Chief's response in Step 2, the Committee may present the written grievance with all relevant materials to the Mayor or his/her designee within twenty (20) calendar days of receipt of the Fire Chief's response.
+The Mayor or his/her designee shall attempt to resolve the grievance within twenty (20) calendar days.

-Mediation: If, after completion of Steps 1 and 2, the employee is not satisfied with the City's response, the employee may request mediation of the dispute.
-If the employee requests mediation, the Union shall forward a request to the Public Employees Relations Commission (PERC) to assign a mediator from the PERC staff.
-Upon designation of the mediator, the parties will make every attempt to schedule a date for mediation within fifteen (15) calendar days.
+Step 4.
+Mediation: If, after completion of Step 3, the Union Grievance Committee is not satisfied with the Mayor's response, the Union may request mediation of the dispute.
+If requesting mediation, the Union shall request the Public Employees Relations Commission (PERC) to assign a mediator from the PERC staff by filing within ten (10) calendar days after the Mayor's response.
+Upon designation of the mediator, the parties will make every attempt to schedule a date for mediation within twenty (20) calendar days.

-(a) Proceedings before the mediator shall be confidential and informal in nature.
-No transcript or other official record of the mediation conference shall be made.

-(b) The mediator shall attempt to ensure that all necessary facts and considerations are revealed.
-The mediator shall have the authority to meet jointly and/or separately with the parties and gather such evidence as deemed necessary.

-(c) The mediator shall not have the authority to compel resolution of the grievance.
+- (a) Proceedings before the mediator shall be confidential to the extent permitted by law and informal in nature.
+No transcript or other official record of the mediation conference shall be made. - (b) The mediator shall attempt to ensure that all necessary facts and considerations are revealed.
+The mediator shall have the authority to meet jointly and/or separately with the parties and gather such evidence as deemed necessary. - (c) The mediator shall not have the authority to compel resolution of the grievance.
 If the mediator is successful in obtaining agreement between the parties, he/she shall reduce the grievance settlement in writing.
-Said settlement shall not constitute a precedent unless both parties so agree.
+The said settlement shall not constitute a precedent unless both parties agree.

-(d) If the parties to the dispute mutually agree that the mediation is not producing a resolution or if the mediator concludes that further proceedings will not be productive; the mediation will be ended.

-(e) If mediation fails to settle the dispute, the mediator may not serve as arbitrator in the same matter nor appear as a witness for either party.
+- (d) If the parties to the dispute mutually agree that the mediation is not producing a resolution or if the mediator concludes that further proceedings will not be productive; the mediation will be ended. - (e) If mediation fails to settle the dispute, the mediator may not serve as arbitrator in the same matter nor appear as a witness for either party.
 None of the statements or offers of compromise made in mediation can be used in any future arbitration as evidence against the City or the Employee.